technorabilia/portainer-templates/README.md

 The templates are based on data provided by the [LinuxServer.io GitHub repositories](https://github.com/linuxserver).

 Please keep the following in mind.
-* The templates only work on Portainer version 2
 * The templates are not supported by LinuxServer.io
 * The templates are being generated so I cannot accept requests to add templates